Short Bio

 Full Bio

-She has worked with Netflix’s Audio Algorithms team in 2023 and 2024.
-Prior to her doctoral studies, she has worked in NTU Digital Signal Processing and Smart Nation Translational Labs (2020-2022), Aevice Health (2020), and NTU Media Technology Lab (2018-2021), in addition to a visiting collaboration with the Music Informatics Group (2020-2022).
+In 2025, she was an Inclusive Audio Technology Intern with Apple, cross-functionally working with the Acoustics Machine Learning and Acoustics User Studies teams.
+Previously, she worked with Netflix’s Audio Algorithms team in 2023 and 2024, leading the early development of their cinematic audio source separation system.
+Prior to her doctoral studies, she worked in the NTU Digital Signal Processing and Smart Nation Translational Laboratories (2020-2022), NTU Media Technology Laboratory (2018-2021), and Aevice Health (2020), in addition to a visiting collaboration with the Music Informatics Group (2020-2022).

 Karn has co-authored a granted patent on distributed array source separation, a patent application on soundscape augmentation, and more than 20 peer-reviewed publications in venues including as the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), IEEE Signal Processing Letters, IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP), IEEE Open Journal on Signal Processing, and IEEE Transactions on Affective Computing.
 Her work has utilized signal processing, machine learning, and deep learning across tasks such as audio source separation, music information retrieval, sound event localization and detection, speech enhancement, representation learning, and audio content analysis.